klieret/collaborative-programming-github/README.md

 > This is **not** the playground repository.
 > Pull requests that improve the lecture are much appreciated though!

-Slides to introduce collaborative programming with github and git.
+Slides to introduce collaborative programming with git.
-The first part of the slides makes extensive use of the github web interface to provide students with more intuition and flatten the learning curve.
-The second part then turns to the command line.
+This lecture aims to be 90% hands-on and at least 90% collaborative.

+- Part 1: Learn to fork, branch, create PRs, resolve merge conflicts, all from the GitHub web interface
+- Part 2: Let's contribute from the command line
+- Part 3: Learning to love git

 > **Note**
 > You can use these slides for your teaching, too (see license)!
 Contributions are very welcome as well.